Important update about the new application process

-Please note that as of this year, the application process for the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) has been changed.
-IHS Admissions Office will provide the admitted candidates with further instructions via email.
+Please note that as of 2023, the application process for the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) has been changed - IHS Admissions Office will provide the admitted candidates with further instructions via email.

 The Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) is open to professionals with relevant experience applying for a master’s degree within the development field.
 The JJ/WBGSP will cover many of the costs of studying abroad.
 In return, recipients commit to returning to their home country to contribute to its economic and social development.

 How much is the scholarship?

 The JJ/WBGSP scholarship will cover tuition fees, air tickets and health insurance.
 JJ/WBGSP scholars will also receive a monthly contribution to living expenses and a travel allowance.

 The JJ/WBGSP opens a call period each year, during which applicants can apply for the scholarship.
 The eligibility criteria will be provided in the application guidelines for the particular call you are applying for.

 - Be national of a World Bank member developing country;

 - Not hold dual citizenship with a developed country;

 - Hold a bachelor’s degree, which was obtained at least 3 years prior to the application deadline;

 - Have 3 or more years of work experience in a development-related field, which was completed after receiving the bachelor’s degree;